Bias Products

 Revisit™ BiasEasy800

 The Bias Easy™ 800 measures the current in the power tubes of your amp.
 Includes two 8-pin probes with gold plated pins and socket, power adapter and operating instructions.
 Fully assembled and ready to use.
-For 8-pin power tubes such as 6L6, 6V6, 5881, 6550, EL34, KT88, KT66, KT100, etc. Not for 7591 tubes.
+For 8-pin power tubes such as 6L6, 6V6, 5881, 6550, EL34, KT88, KT66, KT100, etc. Not for 7591 tubes (see below for special probes for the 7591 tubes).

 The Bias Easy™ 800 allows you to monitor the bias setting safely and easily.
 While adjusting the bias control pot of your amp, the Bias Easy™ shows the actual current flowing through each of two power tubes.
 A switch on the meter allows you to go back and forth between the two tubes.
 This lets you set and evaluate the full reasonable biasing range your amp and tubes offer so that you may find the perfect setting.
 Complete instructions are included.